 Applying for an Entrepreneurial Scholarship

-By winning the competition, Nasiyah has not only won $10,000 to help her start the non-profit organization, Canary Academy Online, but she has also received mentorship through the program.
+By winning the competition, Nasiyah has not only won $10,000 to help her start the non-profit organization Canary Academy Online but also received mentorship through the program.

 National Society of High School Scholars

-As one of the few honor societies that accept homeschooled students, they are nurturing the next generation of change-makers.
+As one of the few honor societies accepting homeschooled students, they nurture the next generation of change-makers.
 NSHSS empowers high school teens from all educational backgrounds with opportunities that are only available to their members.

-With a membership to the National Society of High School Scholars, teens receive lifetime access to mentoring, networking opportunities, exclusive scholarship opportunities, and more!
+With a National Society of High School Scholars membership, teens receive lifetime access to mentoring, networking opportunities, exclusive scholarship opportunities, and more!

-In case you’re wondering, a membership with NSHSS goes beyond high school.
-Your membership provides opportunities to stay involved for the remainder of your professional career.
+NSHSS membership provides opportunities to stay involved for the remainder of a member’s professional career.
 From business competitions to countless leadership and volunteering opportunities, NSHSS truly helps students Be More!

 What Is Dual Credit?